clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 Avoid overuse of product name
 =============================

-Use  product name only when necessary.
-Many sentences can be re-written to not use the product name with no change in meaning.
-This keeps the content concise and scannable.
+Use product names only when necessary.
+Typically, you can rewrite sentences to remove the product name with no change in meaning, which keeps the content concise and scannable.

 Avoid using the product name in page titles and headings.
 Keep page titles and headings concise and descriptive of the topic.